• Skip to primary navigation

 • Make fun snacks.
 Use those heart cookie cutters (after you wash off the Play Dough, of course!) and cut out all the things into heart shapes.
 Sandwich cheese, peanut butter sandwiches, quesadillas, pepperoni, cucumber slices, pancakes – such a fun Valentine’s meal!

-I hope you have enjoyed this post on best Valentine’s Day books and activities for toddlers.
+I hope you have enjoyed this post on the best Valentine’s Day books and activities for preschoolers and toddlers.
 Have a great time celebrating this sweet holiday with your little ones.
 Hold them close and give lots of hugs and kisses!
 If you are looking for some great Christmas book ideas for your little ones, feel free to hop over to this post.

 Filed Under: Reading Tagged With: Toddler Valentine's Day books, Valentine's Day books